 SERVICE CONTRACTOR AGREEMENT (Long Form, Non-Agency)

-This SERVICE CONTRACTOR AGREEMENT (“Agreement”) is made and entered into on Ju , 2020 for the benefit of Science Applications International Corporation (“SAIC” or "Owner") by Jones Lang LaSalle Americas, Inc. (“Manager” or “Customer”), and Xerox Corporation ("Service Contractor" or “Xerox”).
+This SERVICE CONTRACTOR AGREEMENT (“Agreement”) is made and entered into on July XX, 2020 for the benefit of Science Applications International Corporation (“SAIC” or "Owner") by Jones Lang LaSalle Americas, Inc. (“Manager” or “Customer”), and Xerox Corporation ("Service Contractor" or “Xerox”).

 RECITALS